react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

 - `backgroundColor` - Only supported on Android and iOS 18 and below.
 - `shadowColor` - Only supported on iOS 18 and below.

+On iOS 26+, the background color automatically changes based on the content behind the tab bar and can't be overridden.

 #### `tabBarBlurEffect`